-While I am not from the deep south in the U.S., I am from the east coast and raised around traditional Southern food growing up in Florida.
-When I think of traditional southern food I think of BBQ with all the sides and my favorite is Southern collard greens.
+While I am not from the deep south in the U.S., I am from the East Coast and was raised around traditional Southern food growing up in Florida.
+When I think of traditional Southern food I think of BBQ with all the sides and my favorite is Southern collard greens.

-I also make this recipe without the beans and ham too.
-Sometimes I make this as a collard greens with ham, sometimes collard greens and beans and sometimes just collard greens and bacon.
+I sometimes make this recipe without the beans.
+Sometimes I make this as a collard greens with ham, sometimes collard greens and beans, and sometimes just collard greens and bacon.
 It tastes great anyway you make it!

-This collard greens with bacon, ham and beans is a little spicy, a little sweet and a little tart all rounded out with a delicious meaty profile.
+This collard greens recipe is a little spicy, a little sweet, and a little tart all rounded out with a delicious meaty profile.
 The exact way collard greens should taste.

-When cooking collard greens, it is a little bit of sautΓ©ing and then adding your ingredients into a large pot to simmer away to allow all the flavors to come together and to wilt down the collard greens.
+When cooking this collard greens with pancetta, it is a little bit of sautéing and then adding your ingredients into a large pot to simmer away to allow all the flavors to come together and wilt down the collard greens.

 It will take a lot of collard greens to make this dish.
-Much like other leafy green vegetables, when cooking collard greens, it will cook down quite a bit in the simmering process.
-I will usually buy 3 large bags of chopped collard greens when making this dish.
+Much like other leafy green vegetables, cooking collard greens, will cook down quite a bit in the simmering process.
+I will usually buy 2-3 large bags of chopped collard greens when making this dish.

 More Southern Classics